Yukon Men

-Yukon Men is an unscripted American cable television series aired on the Discovery Channel.
-It is produced by Paper Route Productions and premiered on August 24, 2012.
+Yukon Men is an unscripted American television series aired on the Discovery Channel.
+It was produced by Paper Route Productions and premiered on August 24, 2012.

 The series details the lives of several inhabitants of the remote Alaskan village of Tanana which is situated by the Yukon River.
 These men make their living by fishing, hunting and trapping game as well as raising sled dogs and logging.
 The show's prominent themes are community and survival.

 Initial reception

-Yukon Men's critical reception by media has been mostly positive.
+Yukon Men's critical reception by the media has been mostly positive.
 Mark A. Perigard from the Boston Herald stated "For a network that specializes in tough-guy shows (think "Survivorman" and "Deadliest Catch"), "Yukon Men" doesn't stint on testosterone."
 Tom Conroy from Media Life Magazine said "The show doesn't need all this dramatic foreshadowing.
 The scenes of hunting, setting traps, dressing a carcass and even stoking the furnaces at the water plant are enlightening and fun.
 Most of the men work with their sons, and the bonding isn't overhyped.
-The half light of winter gives an extra beauty to the spectacular landscapes."
+The half-light of winter gives an extra beauty to the spectacular landscapes."